diegorichi/JobCity---bowling/README.md

 docker push richidiego/richi:bowling-spring-boot-docker
 docker pull richidiego/richi:bowling-spring-boot-docker

-where richidiego/richi is the your own repository imagen name
+where richidiego/richi is the your own repository name on dockerhub

 ## ⛏️ Built Using <a name = "built_using"></a>